-Additional contract days may be added to the contracted school calendar for each teacher at the discretion of the District.
-Teachers shall be compensated for said days at their individual contracted per diem rates of pay for each of the extended contract days.
+Additional contract days may be added to the contracted school calendar for each teacher educator at the discretion of the District.
+Teacher Educators shall be compensated for said days at their individual contracted per diem rates of pay for each of the extended contract days.
 Days may be scheduled in full or partial day increments.